oracle-livelabs/em-omc/enterprise-manager/emcc/em-rat-spa-dbreplay/em-rat-spa-dbreplay.md

     ![SQLID for the plan change](images/wlanewplanreport3.png " ")

-10. Click the below listed links to view Workload Analysis configure and Report Analysis videos
+10. Click on the below listed links to view Workload Analysis videos

      [WLA Configure video](https://youtu.be/EVqcpEgneWE)